stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 I would have preferred a cloud of-- Look, here is a globe.
 The atom is everywhere and nowhere all at the same time-- Again, if you'd have told me that and that dude's crazy-ass name, I'd have been much more interested in science!

-##### [Bryn laughs]
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Bryn laughs]__

 #### BEN

-To be fair though, it would make it much more difficult to count the electrons when you were doing one of those puzzles about, like, we knock the electron out and which isotope does it become so you can-- __[simultaneously]__ you have to count the actual to work it out.
+To be fair though, it would make it much more difficult to count the electrons when you were doing one of those puzzles about, like, we knock the electron out and which isotope does it become so you can-- *(simult.)* you have to count the actual to work it out.

 #### TIM

-__[simultaneously, laughing]__ You just dissolve it into a cloud and go "best of luck!"
+*(simult., laughing)* You just dissolve it into a cloud and go "best of luck!"

 #### BEN